 The ergonomic seat, which has a width of 23 inches (58 cm), is comfortable, and its various positions, as well as built-in massage systems, are controlled via a tablet.
-At the push of a button, the seat automatically reclines into a fully-flat bed of 86 inches (218 cm) long, with a fully retractable armrest.
-When you want to sleep, a member of the cabin crews installs a mattress, fluffy pillow, and soft duvet.
+The seat automatically reclines into a fully flat bed of 86 inches (218 cm) long, with a fully retractable armrest at the push of a button.
+When you want to sleep, a member of the cabin crew installs a mattress, fluffy pillow, and soft duvet.

 In front of the seat, you find a gold-framed, 32 inch (81 cm) video screen, the largest of its kind in the skies, with a desk below.
 The latter features a fold-away mirror with a vanity kit, as well as a drawer containing a writing kit.
 Upon boarding, the crew also puts a basket with several snacks (e.g., dried mango, chocolates, etc.) on the desk.